E-Williamson121/Forced-Crosswordle-Pack/README.md

 🟩🟩🟩🟩🟩
 **Puzzle 6:** https://crosswordle.vercel.app/?puzzle=v1-20,47,182,209,188,242-angle

-## Group 3: Puzzles with a small number of colours, but NYT answer list solutions:
+## Group 3: Puzzles with NYT answer list solutions:

 *As words in this group are part of the NYT list, they should be recognisable.*

+Puzzles 7, 8 and 9 are puzzles with the fewest number of non-grey tiles which still have a NYT-answer list solution.

 ⬜⬜⬜🟨⬜
 ⬜🟨🟨⬜⬜